cillianodonnell/Gravity/_posts/2017-08-27-final-report.markdown

 * Generate XML reports.
 Currently the tools generate html and text reports.

 * Generate Gcov reports.
-There is Gcov support in covoar that is not currently working.
+There is Gcov support in covoar that is close to working but the gcov output generated is not trusted.
+The fix for this would involve vaildating the Gcov output to make sure it is in a format that the Gcov program accepts.

+* Combine how-to documentation below with existing covoar docs to make a ReST format doc thats integrated with the main RTEMS Tester docs.

 ## Documentation ##
 * The details of how to use the RTEMS Source Builder to build Couverture-QEMU: